jedinym/sqc-text/main.typ

 The IUPAC #footnote[International Union of Pure and Applied Chemistry] defines a biopolymer or a biomacromolecule as a macromolecule #footnote[Large molecules consisting of many repeating subunits (monomers).] produced by living organisms
 @iupac-glossary.
-These include proteins, nucleic acids and polysaccharrides
+These include proteins, nucleic acids, and polysaccharides
 @iupac-glossary.
 In this chapter, we briefly introduce these three basic biomacromolecules.

 == Proteins
-Proteins are chains of aminoacids with a molecular mass of around 10,000 or more
+Proteins are chains of amino acids with a molecular mass of around 10,000 or more
 @iupac-glossary-95[p.
 1361].
 They comprise one or more chains of amino acids
 #footnote[There are over 500 different amino acids, but only 22 are incorporated
 into proteins @amino-acids.] linked by peptide bonds $dash.en$ covalent bonds